-C. Inspect "O" rings on valve and cylinder caps.
-Replace if "O" rings show signs of wear, or "nibbling."
-Lubricate "O" rings and replace cap, bar and nuts.
-Torque cap covers nuts to specification shown in torque chart.
+C. Inspect O rings and back-up rings on valve caps (51).
+Replace if O rings show signs of wear or "nibbling."
+Lubricate O rings and replace valve cap.
+Torque valve cap until it stops.

-CAUTION: Do not use a hand or arbor press to install valve seats.
-It is possible to crack cylinder body with excessive pressure.
+CAUTION-Do not use a hand or arbor press to install valve seats.
+It is possible to crack cylinder body with excessive pressure